rbkc-data-team/themefinder/docs/internal_contributors.md

 Install packages for this repo: `poetry install`.

-Ensure you have AWS access set-up, and assume your AWS role to allow you to access the data.
+Ensure you have AWS access set up, and assume your AWS role to allow you to access the data.

 These evaluations can be executed either:
 - By running `make run_evals` to execute the complete evaluation suite (or `poetry run make run_evals` if you're using `poetry`)